Am I pregnant? How early can I take a pregnancy test? Learn how soon you can take a home pregnancy test.

 - your period may be delayed due to something other than pregnancy.

-If you test again and it’s still negative, it might not hurt to call your doctor.
+If you test again and it’s still negative and you didn’t start your period, it might not hurt to call your doctor.

 When Should I Take My Pregnancy Test?

 Getting ready to take a pregnancy test?
 Try not to take it too early, but if you want to try testing before your expected period, give the First Response Early Result pregnancy test a try!

 Have a question?
 Feel free to ask me below and I’ll try to help.

 Many thanks again to Influence Central and First Response for the sample.

 I received free samples and a promotional item for my participation.
 All words and opinions are mine and may differ from yours.